-Ellen works as the CVI Program Manager for Perkins School for the Blind.
+Ellen works as the CVI Program Director for Perkins School for the Blind.
 She joined the administrative leadership team at Perkins School for the Blind to create and oversee Perkins CVI assessment program.
 The position includes continued research with Dr. Christine Roman-Lantzy, a leader in the field, as well as several vision professionals at MIT, Children’s Hospital and Harvard Medical School to advance knowledge about CVI.

 Through Perkins, Ellen will be directing assessments of students with CVI, directing program planning across the day to improve service and learning environments for children with CVI on and off campus.
 She is also involved in creating an on-campus mentoring system to increase knowledge and skills around CVI.
 She is involved in creating online learning resources for the larger community of parents and professionals serving students with CVI.